mathieucarbou/YaSolR/docs/manual.md

 !!! warning

-  The PZEM pairing procedure is only required is you have at least one PZEM and if you see the following error message:
-  "PZEM has incorrect device address"
+    The PZEM pairing procedure is only required if you have **at least one** PZEM and if you see the following error message: "_PZEM has incorrect device address_".

 `PZEM Pairing` starts the pairing procedure for PZEM-004T at address 0x01 for output 1 and address 0x02 for output 2.